A dataset of primary nasopharyngeal carcinoma MRI with multi-modalities segmentation: Methods

 Our cohort included a total of 277 patients diagnosed with primary nasopharyngeal carcinoma in The First People's Hospital of Foshan, China.
 All selected subjects were histopathologically confirmed as primary NPC without a prior history of radiation therapy, chemotherapy, or other malignancies that could potentially distort the tumor morphology.
 All patients were restaged according to the eighth edition of the Union for International Cancer Control/American Joint Committee on Cancer (UICC/AJCC) staging system\cite{brierley2017tnm}.
-The collected patients with age, gender, TNM stages, histopathological diagnosis, EBV status (VCA-IgA, EBV-DNA) and the 5 years progression-free survival further contributed to the clinical database.
+The collected patients with age, gender, TNM stages, histopathological diagnosis, EBV status (VCA-IgA, EBV-DNA) and the 5-year progression-free survival further contributed to the clinical database.
 The process of data is depicted in Figure \ref{fig:abs}.

 In our study, the image acquisition process was meticulously structured to ensure the highest quality of data for investigating nasopharyngeal carcinoma (NPC) segmentation.
-All cases underwent both plain and enhanced MRI scans, providing comprehensive imaging and clinical data.
-Exclusion criteria were as follows: (1) patients who had undergone radiotherapy or chemotherapy before the MRI examination, as the internal structure of the tumor and the boundary of the lesion may have changed after treatment, making it unable to fully reflect the original growth state of the tumor; (2) patients with a history of other malignant tumors; (3) images that did not meet standards, such as incomplete scan coverage due to excessively large lesion areas, insufficient image pixels, or the presence of artifacts.
-The dataset was captured using GE Discovery MR750w 3.0T and Philips Achieva 1.5T systems with Gadoteric Acid Meglumine Salt as the contrast agent.
-The setup and calibration of the two machines were similar, as can be seen from the STD of machine parameters in Table \ref{tab:parameters}.
-Both datasets were rigorously curated, excluding patients with previous radiation or chemotherapy treatments, histories of other malignancies, or scans with subpar image quality.
-Table \ref{tab:parameters} displays the parameters of our MRI dataset.
+All cases underwent both non-contrast and contrast-enhanced MRI scans, providing comprehensive imaging and clinical data.
+The exclusion criteria included: 1. patients who had undergone radiotherapy or chemotherapy before the MRI examination, as the internal tumor structure and lesion boundaries may change after treatment, preventing an accurate reflection of the tumor's original growth state; 2. patients with a history of other malignant tumors, which may confound variables and affect the study’s outcomes; 3. images that did not meet quality standards: (1) Incomplete scan coverage: When lesion areas were excessively large, parts of the lesions may have extended beyond the imaging field, resulting in incomplete evaluation of the entire NPC lesion.
+(2) Insufficient image resolution: Low-resolution images hindered accurate segmentation of tumor boundaries, potentially leading to imprecise measurements and analysis.
+(3) Presence of artifacts: Various imaging artifacts,such as motion or susceptibility effects, could obscure or distort the appearance of lesions, reducing the reliability of assessments.

+The dataset was captured using six MR scanners from manufacturers including GE Discovery MR750w 3.0T and Philips Achieva 1.5T systems with Gadoteric Acid Meglumine Salt as the contrast agent.
+The setup and calibration of the six MR scanners (see Tab. \ref{tab:machines}) were similar, as can be seen from the STD of machine parameters in Table \ref{tab:parameters}.